rolandshoemaker/theca/README.md

 ## Contributing

-I can't think of any more required features but if you think I've left out some necessary feature feel free to open an issue or to fork the project and work on a patch that introduces it.
+If you think I've left out some necessary feature feel free to open an issue or to fork the project and work on a patch that introduces it.

 I'm pretty sure there are quite a few places where memory optimizations could be made, as well as various other speed and design improvements.

 Any and all pull requests will be considered and tremendously appreciated.

+### Bugs

+`theca` almost certainly contains bugs, I haven't had the time to write as many test cases as are really necessary to fully cover the codebase. if you find one, please submit a issue explaining how to trigger the bug, and if you're really awesome a test case that exposes it.

 ### Todo

+* `encrypt-profile` and `decrypt-profile` commands to convert from one to another.

+	can leverage how save_to_file(...) works by just switching the `encrypted` bool and letting the saver take its course.

+	if plain->enc need to set a key but that shouldn't be hard

+* `ThecaError` in `src/theca/errors.rs` could definitely be cleaned up
+* `save_to_file` and `transfer_note` (and inherently the `import` logic) could use some work, specifically the profile changed stuff...
+* various large clean ups in argument passing (references could probably be used more in some places...)

 ## Development